 (Don't forget to sign your name.
 Feel free to add your own text, if you wish.)

 Karl Haas was a rallying cry, a demonstration that people will deeply care for classical music when it's presented well.
-The number of people who remember, admire, and miss him and his music today is amazing and heartwarming, especially considering the many years since his passing.
+The number of people who remember, admire, and miss him and his music today is amazing and heartwarming, especially considering the many years that have expired since his passing.

 Below are just a few selections taken from the scores of petitions sent so far to WCLV from Electricka's avid Karl Haas fans.
 Even now he symbolizes their camaraderie, their spiritual brotherhood, their kinship, and their bond, as much today as he did in life.

-Electricka and her Muses offer these petitions to you here in the hope that they will inspire you to send your own petition.
+Here are a few samples of Adventures in Good Music petitions already sent to WCLU by Adventures in Good Music fans from around the world.
+Electricka and her Muses offer them to you here in the hope that they will inspire you to send your own petition.
 Feel free to add your personal story and your own ideas when you do!

 Unfortunately, Dr. Haas has written little for publication.
 His most prominent published work, a relatively inexpensive paperback published in 1991, is appropriately titled, Inside Music.